Timeout miscue costs Pelicans in loss to Suns - TSN.ca

 Julius Randle had 21 points and 11 rebounds, but missed what turned out to be a pivotal free throw with 12 seconds left in overtime.

 New Orleans called its final timeout, leading 136-133, after rebounding Booker's missed 3-point attempt with 7 seconds to go.
-But when play resumed, Payton was whistled for a 5-second violation while trying to inbound the ball, setting up Jackson's game-turning 3.
+But when play resumed, Payton was whistled for a 5-second violation while trying to inbound the ball.

 Anthony Davis, who scored the game's first points on an alley-oop dunk, had 15 points, 11 rebounds, three steals and a block in 22 minutes for New Orleans.
 The Pelicans trailed 80-75 when Davis left the game for good with 5:15 left in the third quarter, in line with his scaled-back playing time since his trade request in late January.